JuliaPlots/UnicodePlots.jl/README.md

   The `zlabel` option and `zlabel!` method may be used to set the `z` axis (colorbar) label.

-  Use the `matrix=true` keyword in order to display the matrix in the array convention (as in the repl).
+  Use the `array` keyword in order to display the matrix in the array convention (as in the repl).

   ```julia
 heatmap(collect(0:30) * collect(0:30)', xfact=.1, yfact=.1, xoffset=-1.5, colormap=:inferno)